michaelpitop/react-portfolio/README.md

 Hello and welcome to my new portfolio made with the react framework!

+TO DO LIST:

+1) Add animated image in homepage
+2) Provide more information in About page
+3) Properly display Project page
+4) Same for Contact page, also add a map

 <!-- # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).